datumorphism/datumorphism.github.io/content/til/programming/python/python-package-including-data-file.md

 references:
   - name: Including non-Python files with setup.py
     link: https://stackoverflow.com/Questions/1612733/including-non-python-files-with-setup-py
-excerpt: Add Data Files to Python Package using manifest.in and setup.py
+summary: Add Data Files to Python Package using manifest.in and setup.py
 ---

 Suppose we have a file `auth.json` for some credentials for the package.